patrickkunka/mixitup/README.md

 ##### Filter Controls

-Filter controls are queried based on the presence of a `data-filter` attribute, whose value must be a `'all'`, `'none'`, or a valid selector string e.g. `'.category-a'`.
+Filter controls are queried based on the presence of a `data-filter` attribute, whose value must be `'all'`, `'none'`, or a valid selector string e.g. `'.category-a'`.

 ```html
 <button type="button" data-filter="all">All</button>